-- If it is a small party, your host should introduce you to everyone; if it is a bigger party (such as a wedding) this might not be possible and you may have to introduce yourself.
+- If it’s a small party, your host should introduce you to everyone; if it’s a bigger party (such as a wedding) this might not be possible and you may have to introduce yourself.

 - Etiquette guides are full of instructions on introductions; it can be a very tricky area, but the main thing is to show interest in the people around you and smile; if you are one of the younger guests, other people should be making the effort to include you and make you feel at home; normally they will start the conversation.